StuartsProjects/StuartsProjects.github.io/_posts/2016-08-15-building-the-relay-board.md

 date: "2016-08-15"
 ---

-**LoRa Relay – Part 2**
+**LoRa® Relay – Part 2**

-A LoRa relay is a powerful tool in the search for a tracker.
-The concept is simple, the relay is put in an elevated position and listens for and re-transmits the LoRa packets.
+A LoRa® relay is a powerful tool in the search for a tracker.
+The concept is simple, the relay is put in an elevated position and listens for and re-transmits the LoRa® packets.

 Height above ground, particularly in relatively flat areas, can significantly improve signal reception and range.
 The relay PCB is small and light, taped to the end of a 10M telescopic pole it can improve signal reception by 6-10dB, this represents a double or more increase in range.